-Participants will immediately undergo a brief ultrasound exam with the investigative device to confirm the location of the stone and extent of hydronephrosis after treatment.
+Participants immediately underwent a brief ultrasound exam with the investigative device to confirm the location of the stone and extent of hydronephrosis after treatment.
 Participants will complete a final pain questionnaire addressing any discomfort or pain they may have felt related to the procedure.
 The subject will be provided with a strainer to collect stones during the three-week verbal follow-up period.
-The subject will also be provided with a medical diary sheet to record their medication use during the three-week verbal follow-up period.
+The subject was provided with a medical diary sheet to record their medication use during the three-week verbal follow-up period.
 Subjects will return after four to six weeks for clinical imaging with either low dose CT or KUB/ultrasound, similar to standard of care for urologic stenting or shock wave lithotripsy.
-The electronic health record (EHR) will be reviewed for 90 days to assess for return visits to the ED, surgery, and/or additional imaging.
+The electronic health record (EHR) was reviewed for 90 days to assess for return visits to the ED, surgery, and/or additional imaging.

 For the three UPJ cases, stone motion was observed in 1 of 3 subjects.
 None of the subjects reported a decrease in pain level and no decrease in hydronephrosis was observed pre- to post-procedure.
 For the distal ureter cases, some level of stone motion was observed in approximately 50% of the cases.
 Seventeen of 20 subjects with at least 2 weeks of follow-up data passed their stones an average of 4.2 ± 5.0 days post-procedure.
 Five subjects reported passing their stone within 24 hours of the investigational procedure.
 Three of the remaining five distal ureter cases continued on for standard-of-care surgical intervention for their stone; the remaining two subjects have not reported passing a stone or completed follow-up imaging.